 Buy stock, store it, pick it, pack it, ship it.
 Managing inventory is a big commitment when you’re running a business.

-Dropshipping is an easy business to start and the first of our good business ideas.
+Dropshipping is an easy, low cost, business idea to start and the first of our good business ideas.
 Dropshipping is a fulfillment model where a third-party supplier stores and ships inventory to customers on your behalf.
 It’s one of the best businesses to start because it’s low overhead, hands-off, and scalable.